-Hotel Campari: the first global TV advertising campaign for the brand starred Salma Hayek, directed by Matthew Rolston in the 'Le Connaisseur' commercial, which was filmed in an imaginary Hotel Campari.
-The actress, an icon of beauty, but at the same time sophisticated, elegant and headstrong, was subsequently immortalised by photographer Mario Testino in the 2007 Campari calendar.
+The first global TV advertising campaign for the brand starred Salma Hayek, directed by Matthew Rolston in the 'Le Connaisseur' commercial, which was filmed in an imaginary Hotel Campari.
+The actress, an icon of sensuality, but at the same time sophisticated, elegant and headstrong, was subsequently immortalised by photographer Mario Testino in the 2007 Campari calendar.